It’s time to cut out pesky writing errors

 To be clear, random quotation marks are superfluous.
 Not only are they unnecessary, they can make your writing look pretty amateur.
-For a full list of when and how to use quotation marks correctly, check out this GrammarBook.com article.
+For a full list of when and how to use quotation marks correctly, and punctuation marks generally, check out this GrammarBook.com article.

 For some reason, punctuation is a real challenge for a lot of people.
-Commas get spliced, semicolons and colons get confused, and people run amok with dashes and ellipses.
+Issues with comma splices, semicolons and colons get confused, and people run amok with dashes and ellipses.

 Think of punctuation as you would the spices that you add to a dish.
 Overuse them, and it will throw off the balance of flavors.
 Underuse them and they will be sorely missed.
 Use the wrong ones and you could spoil everything.

 Need help getting your head around punctuation?
-Check out this helpful guide.
+Check out our helpgul guide.